Databricks Unity Catalog 101: A Complete Overview (2025)

 Default User Access:

 - If your workspace was manually enabled for Unity Catalog, it has a main catalog.
-Users have the USE CATALOG privilege on this main catalog by default, allowing them to work with objects but not create new ones initially.
+Users typically have the USE CATALOG privilege on this main catalog by default, allowing them to discover and work with existing objects but not create new ones initially.

-- Some workspaces have no default catalogs or user privileges set up.
+- Some workspaces may not have default catalogs or user privileges set up, requiring explicit grants from a metastore or catalog admin.

 Granting More Access: